conduktor/conduktor-docs/docs/guides/reference/api-reference.md

 description: Conduktor Console gives you complete visibility into your Kafka ecosystem and the ability to manage and monitor your data streaming applications
 ---

+# API Reference

+## Overview

+The Conduktor Gateway HTTP API can be used to manage your organizations interceptors and other resources such as virtual clusters, alias topics and topic concentration rules.

+**Open API documentation** portal for the running version is available on the HTTP root page of your deployment host (e.g. `http://localhost:8888/`), or the latest is available online at [developers.conduktor.io](https://developers.conduktor.io).

+From within the API documentation, you can **download** the OpenAPI specification.
+This allows you to import the OpenAPI specification into tools such as [Postman](https://www.postman.com/).

+![api-specification download.png]./images/gw-api-download.png

 ## Overview

 The Conduktor HTTP API can be used to manage your organizations Users, Groups and their associated Permissions.
 Additionally, it can be used to interact with Kafka resources that are added to your organization such as Clusters and Certificates.